stmcg/stmcg.github.io/_pages/about.md

   - /about.html
 ---

-I'm a postdoctoral research fellow in the [Department of Population Medicine](https://www.populationmedicine.org/) at Harvard Medical School and Harvard Pilgrim Health Care Institute.
+I'm a postdoctoral researcher in the [Department of Biostatistics](https://ysph.yale.edu/public-health-research-and-practice/department-research/biostatistics/) at Yale School of Public Health.
+Previously, I was a postdoctoral researcher in the [Department of Population Medicine](https://www.populationmedicine.org/) at Harvard Medical School and Harvard Pilgrim Health Care Institute.

-I'm a biostatistician and my research focuses on developing and applying statistical methods for causal inference and evidence synthesis.
+My research focuses on developing and applying statistical methods for causal inference and data integration.
 I also actively work on developing open-source statistical software in these domains.

 ## Education